RedwaneEngels/CoypuRecorder/README.md

 ## Exemples of uses:

-#### Exemple of a Performance with a displayer writting the script back in the transcript:
+#### Exemple of a Performance with a replayer which replay the Performance with the same timing:

 ```smalltalk

 |p k|
 p := PerformanceRecorder uniqueInstance .
 p performer: PerformerSuperDirt new.